Sun Moon Lake Wen Wu Temple: History

 Previously, two temples were located on the coast of Sun Moon Lake.
 In 1919, the Japanese colonial government constructed a dam to generate hydroelectric power, causing the lake's water level to rise.
 The two temples were subsequently torn down and consolidated at the temple's present location in 1938.

 After the Japanese handed over Taiwan to the Republic of China in 1945, the government invested in developing tourism around the lake.
 Wen Wu temple was rebuilt again in 1969, increasing its size and constructing it in the Chinese palace style.

 Architecture

 The temple consists of three halls.
 The first hall, located on the second floor of the front hall, is a shrine devoted to the First Ancestor Kaiji and the God of Literature.
-The central hall is devoted to Lord Guan, the Martial God, and the another Martial God, Lord Yue.
+The central hall is devoted to Lord Guan, the Martial God, and another Martial God, Lord Yue.
 The rear hall is dedicated to Confucius.
 Chinese guardian lions are located in front of the temple, one male and one female.
 Lions have not been found at Wen Wu Temples in Mainland China.